Fact-checked by the CapitalLendingNews editorial team

 Once approved, your loan listing is either funded instantly from the platform’s own balance sheet or placed in a marketplace where investors commit capital.
 The latter model can add 1–3 days to the timeline.
 If you’re comparing digital loan structures, our guide on how digital lending platforms are replacing traditional bank loans explains the key structural differences.

-Key Takeaway: Peer to peer lending platforms like Prosper and LendingClub use algorithm-driven underwriting that weighs factors beyond credit scores, but marketplace-funded loans can take 3–5 business days to fully disburse.
+Key Takeaway: Platforms like Prosper and LendingClub use algorithm-driven underwriting that weighs factors beyond credit scores, but marketplace-funded loans can take 3–5 business days to fully disburse.

 How Fast Do Digital Banks Approve and Fund Loans?

-Digital banks — including SoFi, Marcus by Goldman Sachs, Ally Bank, and Chime — leverage automated underwriting to approve and fund personal loans in as little as 24 hours.
+Digital banks, including SoFi, Marcus by Goldman Sachs, Ally Bank, and Chime, use automated underwriting to approve and fund personal loans in as little as 24 hours.
 Many offer same-day decisions with next-business-day funding.

 Unlike P2P platforms, digital banks fund loans from their own capital reserves.
-There is no investor matching process.
-This direct-funding model is the primary reason digital banks are faster.
-The Consumer Financial Protection Bureau (CFPB) has noted that fintech lenders broadly have compressed loan origination timelines significantly compared to traditional banks, which can take 5–7 business days or more.
+There is no investor matching process, and that direct-funding model is the primary reason digital banks are faster.
+The Consumer Financial Protection Bureau (CFPB) has noted that fintech lenders broadly have compressed loan origination timelines compared to traditional banks, which can take 5–7 business days or more.

-Key Takeaway: Digital banks like SoFi and Marcus by Goldman Sachs fund personal loans in as little as 24 hours, making them the fastest option — provided your credit score meets the minimum threshold, typically 660+.
+Key Takeaway: SoFi and Marcus by Goldman Sachs fund personal loans in as little as 24 hours, making digital banks the fastest option, provided your credit score meets the minimum threshold, typically 660+.

 How Do the Rates, Limits, and Terms Compare?